 Partner With Us to Develop Tomorrow’s Talented Leaders

-For more than 40 years, the Sanford School of Public Policy has been preparing students for careers that address today’s complex issues.
-We strive to bridge the gap between their academic experience and the world of work through internships and jobs that require them to use strong analytical skills to solve problems facing decision makers in the public, private and nonprofit sectors.
+The Sanford School of Public Policy prepares students for careers that address today’s complex issues.
+We bridge the gap between their academic experience and the world of work through experiences that require them to use strong analytical skills to solve problems.

-- Propose a Spring Consulting Project to get fresh ideas from a team of first-year graduate students addressing a real-world policy question.
+- Work With a Student Consultant to get fresh ideas from a team of first-year graduate students addressing a real-world policy question.

-- Hire a Graduate or Undergraduate Summer Intern for hands-on help with an project or ongoing challenge.
+- Hire a Graduate or Undergraduate Summer Intern for hands-on help with a project or ongoing challenge.
+Be sure to include Duke on your Handshake posting.
+If you only want to recruit Public Policy students, then select “Civics & Government” in the major field when posting.

 - Sponsor a Capstone Master’s Project if you need analysis that requires strategic thinking, statistical or financial acumen, and subject matter expertise.